DeNetPRO/Node/readme.md

 When you run the app it prompts for password if you already have an account or runs account import command.

 If you run the app for the first time you need to create configuration.
 It's simple, all you need to do is to answer prompted questions.

+When account is created, used IP address and  writes

 You can run the app in terminal emulator by navigating to the directory that contains the binary file and typing the following command: